VinuthaGit/VinuthaGit/README.md

---Able to contribute as an individual contributor and focused on task completion --Strong testing skills supported by strong business analysis and communication skills --Quick learner and actively learning new features, explore automation tools Tools and Technologies: Postman API, JIRA, Ghost Inspector, Trello, BrowserStack, Google sheet, Airtable
+--Able to contribute as an individual contributor and focused on task completion --Strong testing skills supported by strong business analysis and communication skills --Quick learner and actively learning new features, explore automation tools Tools and Technologies: Postman API, JIRA, BrowserStack, Google sheet, chatGPT

 My profession includes developing the right mindset and testing the product with different aspects by looking at a product from different angles, and with different perspectives.
 I find bugs to improve the product quality and thus help in growing confidence regarding the product developed.
 By applying a number of ideas, I look at the bigger picture and understand how badly end users can handle the product and imagine what could be the end user’s expectations.